 - They have a simple job board that lets you take any available assignment.

-- The quality expectations of most of their clients is not over-the-top, which makes it easy to flow from one assignment to the next.
+- Most of their clients’ quality expectations are not over-the-top, making it easy to flow from one assignment to the next.

-- Their new job board allows you to network with clients looking to obtain long-term writers, instead of the older system which just paired you with available tasks.
+- Their new job board lets you network with clients seeking long-term writers instead of the older system, which paired you with available tasks.

 Why avoid Zerys?

-- When you first join it will take a while before you notice many jobs.
-Their job board algorithm is pretty fancy, but once you get rated and stay active you could see hundreds of available jobs.
-If you are a superstar there, you’ll both get all the main board jobs and also many special client requests, it’s just a bit of legwork to get your account to that ‘status’ per se.
+- It will take a while before you notice many jobs when you first join.
+Their job board algorithm is pretty fancy, but you could see hundreds of available jobs once you get rated and stay active.
+If you are a superstar there, you’ll both get all the mainboard jobs and also many special client requests.
+It’s just a bit of legwork to get your account to that ‘status.’

 - There are a fair few clients that will leave poor reviews for just about no reason at all.
 Although, you can check their approval rating before accepting their project.

-- You are only able to work on one assignment at a time, which means you cannot grab anything new off the job board while an assignment is pending completion.
+- You can only work on one assignment at a time, which means you cannot grab anything new off the job board while an assignment is pending completion.

 What do I think of Fiverr?

-If you are not having any luck at the sites above, it might be time to start up a Fiverr profile.
+If you are not having any luck at the sites above, starting up a Fiverr profile might be time.
 The big perk of working at Fiverr is that the clients come flocking to you.
 The payment is secured before you begin.
-There are no guesses over whether you will be paid, and you don’t have to necessarily, “kiss ass,” to your clients.

-Now many would say, “How can you make $100,000 at Fiverr?” and before that would make sense.
-Because it used to be that you had to make gigs you were offering for $5 only.
-They made it possible to offer add-ons afterwards, but this didn’t create much extra profit.
+Now many would say, “How can you make $100,000 at Fiverr?”
+Most of their gigs pay only $5.
+They made it possible to offer add-ons afterward, but this didn’t create much extra profit.

 However, recently they changed to display packages that the service provider can offer.
 This consists of three different offers that the customer can choose from.

 So you can offer premium services here.
-In fact, there are many services that are in the $100’s range per gig.
+In fact, many services are in the $100’s range per gig.
 If you aren’t already a Fiverr member, sign up and start working here.
-A quick tip: your feedback is everything for getting noticed in their search engines, so if you can send some private clients through Fiverr to build up your status.
+A quick tip: your feedback is everything for getting noticed in their search engines, so you can send some private clients through Fiverr to build up your status.

 Why write for Fiverr?

-1. You do not have to waste time chasing clients, they come to you.
+- You do not have to waste time chasing clients.
+They come to you.

 Why avoid Fiverr?

-2. You are not guaranteed any amount of work, and when work does come you have to limit how much you take to what you can fit in your schedule.
+- You are not guaranteed any amount of work, and when work does come, you have to limit how much you take to what you can fit in your schedule.

-3. If you have work keeping you busy elsewhere, it can hurt your profile visibility if you have to constantly turn down assignments.
+- If you have work keeping you busy elsewhere, it can hurt your profile visibility if you constantly turn down assignments.

 What do I think of Guru?

 I do not advise joining Guru right away.
-This is a place you`want to focus your attention at once you have a portfolio of top quality work.
-There are some amazing clients on here, and you can land a literal $100,000 salary-paying job by networking on Guru.
+This is a place you want to focus your attention once you have a portfolio of top-quality work.
+There are some amazing clients here, and you can land a literal $100,000 salary-paying job by networking on Guru.

 The problem is there are only maybe 5,000 jobs open at once on here.
 Meanwhile, Upwork has well over 100,000 jobs and fairly well the same selection of service categories.
-This means you will not find much work, it’s not your daily banker.
-But when clients have reasons to chase you, after your portfolio is built up and you have a website showcasing your work, then you should give Guru a serious shot.
+This means you will not find much work.
+It’s not your daily banker.
+But when clients have reasons to chase you after your portfolio is built up and you have a website showcasing your work, you should give Guru a serious shot.

-Also, it is important to note that Guru is a highly legitimate company.
+It is also important to note that Guru is a highly legitimate company.
 You do not have to worry about anything while working here.
-Your information is safe and you will be paid promptly; the website works a lot like how Upwork does, and it gives the old eLance feel as well.
+Your information is safe, and you will be paid promptly; the website works a lot like how Upwork.

 What do I think of iWriter?

-So like we said already, a big problem with iWriter is the high volume of article rejections that take place.
-It is hard to find a client that is likely to approve your work, even if you submit something that’s top quality.
+So like we said already, a big problem with iWriter is the high volume of article rejections.
+It is hard to find a client who will likely approve your work, even if you submit something of top quality.
 Although, there are a fair few that do approve just about anything that gets sent to them.

 In reality, you only want to bother with iWriter if you plan to become an Elite Plus writer.
-This takes a lot of work though, as you have to get a super strong rating on 40 assignments before you qualify.
-And it is easy to be on the line in between Elite and Elite Plus, so one temperamental client could send you to a much lower pay category.
+This takes a lot of work, though, as you have to get a super-strong rating on 40 assignments before you qualify.
+And it is easy to be on the line between Elite and Elite Plus, so one temperamental client could send you to a much lower pay category.

 Example Jobs …

-Also, you can set many different monthly payment dates or every two weeks if you prefer.
-They are consistent with payouts, and if a client fails to respond within so many days of completing an assignment you will still get rewarded.
+You can also set many different monthly payment dates or every two weeks if you prefer.
+They are consistent with payouts, and if a client fails to respond within so many days of completing an assignment, you will still get rewarded.

 Why write for iWriter?

-1. You are able to register and start taking assignments right away.
+- You can register and start taking assignments right away.

-2. If you become an Elite Plus writer, you will have access to many high paying assignments.
+- If you become an Elite Plus writer, you will have access to many high-paying assignments.

-3. Their payments are consistent and you can pick from numerous pay schedules.
+- Their payments are consistent, and you can pick from numerous pay schedules.

 Why avoid iWriter?

-1. There are way too many clients with very low approval ratings.
+- There are way too many clients with deficient approval ratings.

 What do I think of Great Content?

-You will work for corporate clients a lot of the time on here.
+You will work for corporate clients a lot of the time.
 City and product descriptions are commonly ordered.
 They often pay from 2 to 5 cents per word, which isn’t bad at all.
 You can make a bit more if you rank higher, but there aren’t too many orders in the top-end of their pricing range.

-This is one of those sites that is worth joining just so you have the chance to see what they have for you to work on.
+This is one of those sites that are worth joining so that you have the chance to see what they have for you to work on.
 As you can grab any job that’s available to your skill level, there’s no chasing work.
-You just have to login and see if there’s a task for you … so definitely make that little effort if you can write well in UK English and if this pay range appeals to you.
+You just have to log in and see if there’s a task for you … so definitely make that little effort if you can write well in UK English and if this pay range appeals to you.

 Why write for Great Content?

-3. You get to write on behalf of various companies, including some that are well known.
+- You get to write on behalf of various companies, including well-known ones.

 Why avoid Great Content?